Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Discussion and extensions

-\paragraph{Extensions.} Our RealUID (\S \ref{sec: unified dist with data}) framework can distill Flow/Bridge Matching, Diffusion models, and Stochastic Interpolants enhanced by a novel natural way to incorporate real data.
-In Appendix~\ref{sec: appendix theory}, \underline{we provide three extensions of our RealUID} beyond the inverse scheme: General RealUID with 3 coefficients (Appendix~\ref{sec: general m-uid}), SiD framework with real data for $\alpha_{\text{SiD}} \neq \frac12$ (Appendix~\ref{sec: sid with real data}) and Normalized RealUID for minimizing non-squared $\ell_2$-distance between teacher and student (Appendix~\ref{sec: normalized loss}).
+\paragraph{Extensions.} Our RealUID framework (\S \ref{sec: unified dist with data} and Appendix~\ref{app:UID-bridge-interpolants}) can distill Flow/Bridge Matching, diffusion models, and Stochastic Interpolants enhanced by a novel natural way to incorporate real data.
+In Appendix~\ref{sec: appendix theory}, we provide \underline{three extensions of our RealUID}: more flexible General RealUID (Appendix~\ref{sec: general m-uid}), General SiD framework for all matching models with real data and $\alpha_{\text{SiD}} \neq \nicefrac12$ (Appendix~\ref{sec: sid with real data}) and Normalized RealUID for minimizing non-squared $\ell_2$-distance (Appendix~\ref{sec: normalized loss}).

-\paragraph{Relation to DMD.} Instead of minimizing the squared $\ell_2$-distance between the score functions, \textit{Distribution Matching Distillation} \citep{luo2023diff, wang2023prolificdreamer, yin2024one, yin2024improved} (DMD) approach minimizes the KL divergence between the real and generated data.
-Its gradients are computed using the generator and teacher score functions, leading to the similar alternating updates. \textit{We would like to highlight that DMD does not fit UID framework.} Nevertheless, we investigated an opportunity to \underline{incorporate real data into DMD without GANs} in Appendix \ref{sec: DMD with real data}.
+\paragraph{Relation to DMD.} Instead of minimizing the squared $\ell_2$-distance between the score functions, \textit{Distribution Matching Distillation} \cite[\textbf{DMD}]{luo2023diff, wang2023prolificdreamer, yin2024one, yin2024improved} approach minimizes the KL divergence between the real and generated data.
+Its gradients are computed using the generator and teacher score functions, leading to the similar alternating updates. \textit{The DMD is a special case of our UID framework with the special KL loss (different from UM loss) and only one parameter $\alpha = \beta$ (Appendix \ref{sec: DMD with real data}).}